 Button styling

-We allow changing two parameters of the button in the
+Solidgate allows changing two parameters of the button in the googlePayButtonParams

 object:

-- may change the color over time (light/night mode)black
+- default - may change the color over time (light/night mode).

-- a black button suitable for use on a white or light backgroundwhite
+- black - a black button suitable for use on a white or light background.

-- a white button suitable for use on colourful background
+- white - a white button suitable for use on a colorful background.

 Supported types:

-- a ‘Buy with Google Pay’ button (default)plain
+- buy - a 'Buy with Google Pay' button (default).

 Not supported types: